 “Promoting active, healthy lifestyles and safe infrastructure that supports bicycling and walking”

 Welcome to the Arlington Public Schools Safe Routes to School website!
 Safe Routes to School (SRTS) is a national program that works to make it safer and easier for students to walk or bike to school.
-SRTS programs examine conditions around schools and conduct projects and activities that work to improve safety and accessibility, and reduce traffic and air pollution in the vicinity of schools.
+SRTS programs examine conditions around schools and conduct projects and activities that work to improve safety, enhance accessibility, and reduce traffic and air pollution in the vicinity of schools.

 This website contains educational information on how you can help to encourage students to walk and bike safely to school.
 You can learn about the Safe Routes to School program, find resources to help implement walking and biking programs, learn about successful programs in Arlington, research funding opportunities, and quickly access partner organizations.

 - Walking one mile to and from school each day is two-thirds of the recommended sixty minutes of physical activity a day.
 Students who walk to school have higher levels of physical activity throughout the day.